irishdan/JsSettingsBundle/README.md

 No configuration is needed.
 Some is available.

-In you config.yml you can add:
+In config.yml you can add:
 ```php
 js_settings:
     object_name: 'Drupal'